mjl/feincms-modest/docs/index.rst

 ..
-Feincms Media Gallery documentation master file, created by sphinx-quickstart on Sat Mar 23 19:17:18 2013.
+Notice
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+    Created by Martin J. Laubach on 2013-03-22 Copyright (c) 2013 Martin J. Laubach.
+All rights reserved.

 Welcome to Feincms Modest's documentation!
 ==========================================

-This package provides a gallery content type for FeinCMS.
+Modest [#]_ provides a gallery content type for FeinCMS.
 It can be used to present a collection of other content types.
 It is very flexible about what it can actually present and how it is presented, so the framework can be used to produce image galleries, pdf file download links or even